The Clear Edge

 The Mistakes That Slow Your First $10K Solo Revenue

-Mistake 1: Building a website before validation.
-Katarina almost did this and stopped in Week 2.
+→ Mistake 1: Building a website before validation

-• Saved 3–4 weeks and still doesn’t have a website 6 months later at $25K/month.
+Katarina almost went down this path and stopped in Week 2, saving 3–4 weeks of work—and she still doesn’t have a website six months later at $25K/month.

-Mistake 3: Waiting for confidence to raise rates.
-If she’d waited, she’d still be at $1,500 pricing.
+→ Mistake 3: Waiting for confidence to raise rates

-• Raising in Month 2 added $14K in additional revenue over 4 months.
+If she’d waited to “feel ready,” she’d still be charging $1,500.
+Raising prices in Month 2 added roughly $14K in extra revenue over four months.

-Mistake 4: Skipping process documentation because “I’ll delegate later.”
-She almost delayed this to Month 5–6.
+→ Mistake 4: Skipping process documentation because “I’ll delegate later”

 Your Next 4 Months To A Stable $10K Solo Revenue Floor